lingster/cc-liquid/docs/headless.md

 title: Headless & Custom Callbacks
 ---

-Use cc-liquid as a library without the CLI UI.
+For advanced use cases or building alternative UIs, you can also use cc-liquid as a library without the CLI UI.
 The core trading logic is UI-agnostic and driven by callbacks.

+## Architecture

+cc-liquid follows a modular design:

+- **Data Layer** - Loads predictions from various sources (CrowdCent API, Numerai, local files)
+- **Strategy Layer** - Selects top/bottom assets and calculates equal-weight position sizes
+- **Execution Layer** - Interfaces with Hyperliquid via SDK for order management
+- **Monitoring Layer** - Provides live dashboard and scheduled rebalancing (managed via callbacks and alternative UI code)

 ## Callback protocol